 What does this all mean for Prolotherapy?

 The fact is, someone who gets Prolotherapy for their ligament, tendon, or joint injury will not have to deal with the above four problems explained here.
 It does not matter if you have one injury or five; Prolotherapy is able to addressnearly every kind of ligament injury.
-Dr. Hauser can help your ACL and your MCL, and not worry about the chance of more injuries in the future.
+Ross Hauser, MD can help your ACL and your MCL, and not worry about the chance of more injuries in the future.
 The healing stimulated by Prolotherapy is predictable.
 At Caring Medical, we do hundreds of treatments in very short amounts of time.
 We have seen complete healing in ligaments that have been failing the patient over and over again, for years.
 There is not a risk for chronic re-injury as there are for traditional treatments.